gramanicu/C_Template/README.md

 This is a simple bash script (cproj) that creates a c project template (.c file and a makefile with a .clang-format file, used to style the code)

 # Instalation
-- Give the script execution permisions (if it doesn't have them) ` `
+1. Give the script execution permisions (if it doesn't have them) `sudo chmod +x cproj`
-- Move the script into /usr/local/bin or ~/bin
+2. Move the script into /usr/local/bin or ~/bin
     - `sudo cp cproj /usr/local/bin` - any user can use the script
     - `cp cproj ~/bin` - only the current user can use it
     - if you haven't added the ~/bin directory to PATH (or it doesn't exist):